-The decrease in the positive replacement value of derivatives together with the decrease in the repurchase transactions, have decreased the total counterparty credit risk in 2014 compared to 2013.
+The decrease in the derivatives portfolio has decreased the total counterparty credit risk in 2017 compared to 2016.
 The credit exposures of the derivative transactions are calculated by using Mark-to-market Method and eligible collaterals are accounted for, where applicable.